-Mammography plays a vital role in the diagnosis of breast disease
+The mammography services at our Cleveland area locations play a vital role in the diagnosis of breast disease.

 Providing compassionate, quality patient care is important to us.
-Our mammography team includes board-certified radiologists, certified mammography technologists and a breast nurse navigator--all committed to providing you with the best possible breast care.
-All of our technologists at our Breast Center are female.
-In addition to mammography, our highly skilled breast center team is trained to provide other breast care procedures.
+Our mammography team is located in the Cleveland area and includes; board-certified radiologists, certified mammography technologists and a breast nurse navigator--all committed to providing you with the best possible breast care.
+All of the technologists at our Breast Center are female.
+In addition to mammography, our highly skilled breast center team is trained to provide other breast care procedures as well.

 Most abnormalities found in the breast are not cancerous.
 However, if the diagnosis is breast cancer, our team can help direct you to the resources you will need to make an informed, confident decision about your course of treatment.